“Nobody Died At Sandy Hook”

 “Snopes.com does a great job of plausible denial by diversion to a related issue.
 The main issue is why Rosen and a bus driver would babysit six children traumatized by seeing their teacher shot dead in front of them without calling the police to take custody of the children immediately.”
 “Again, would you sit idle for half an hour if six children and a bus driver wandered into your yard and told you a tale of a murder going on, or would you immediately dial 911?” pg.
 189

-According to the bus driver’s statement (CFS 1200704559, 00003250.pdf):
+According to the bus driver’s own statement (CFS 1200704559, 00003250.pdf):

 All of the children wanted to contact their parents or have [redacted] drive them home, and that along with the man’s [Rosen’s] help, they asked the children for their phone numbers.

-Gene Rosen elaborated further in his own statement (CFS 1200704559, 00257146.pdf):
+Rosen expanded on this in his statement (CFS 1200704559, 00257146.pdf):

 Rosen stated he and [redacted] tried to call a few of the telephone numbers that some of the children verbally gave them to contact their parents, but that he believed many were home telephone numbers and he wasn’t able to reach anyone.
 Rosen stated that [redacted] called her supervisor at the bus company and gave the supervisor the names of the children present, and stated that the supervisor was able to contact at least some of the parents, some of whom began arriving at Rosen’s house within 10 to 15 minutes later to collect their children.